ISO-TC204/ISO-TC204.github.io/resources/glossary.md

 *[architecture]: fundamental concepts or properties of a system in its environment embodied in its elements , relationships and in the principles of its design and evolution
-*[area destination]: area location, which is the destination of a defined route or itinerary *[area location]: spatial location enclosed within a two-dimensional boundary or boundaries across a defined surface *[at-grade intersection]: junction without any grade separated manoeuvres *[Authorization Authority]: In European C-ITS, the component that issues short-term Authorization Tickets to ITS stations for signing messages.
+*[area destination]: area location, which is the destination of a defined route or itinerary *[area location]: spatial location enclosed within a two-dimensional boundary or boundaries across a defined surface *[ASN.1]: Abstract Syntax Notation One, an interface description language for defining data structures that can be serialized and deserialized in a standard, cross-platform way
+*[at-grade intersection]: junction without any grade separated manoeuvres *[Authorization Authority]: In European C-ITS, the component that issues short-term Authorization Tickets to ITS stations for signing messages.
 *[Authorization Ticket]: A short-lived certificate in the European CCMS used to sign V2X messages while protecting sender privacy.